MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 5. On step 1, **Assign**, of the anchor wizard, drag the 3D model from the 3D parts section in the bin.
 This assigns the 3D model as your digital anchor.

 > [!NOTE]
 > It’s a good practice to take a photo or video of the base physical object and location that the operator will align the digital anchor to and upload the photo or video in step 3 of the anchor wizard.
-You may also want to customize the instrutions in step 4 of the wizard to provide more specific directions on what to align the digital anchor to.
+You may also want to customize the instructions in step 4 of the wizard to provide more specific directions on what to align the digital anchor to.

 When you switch to [!include[pn-hololens](../includes/pn-hololens.md)] authoring, you'll use a gesture to place the 3D representation directly over the physical object in your work environment.